rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 The plugin is used in this manner:

 1. The `state` closure is called before retrieving the file, to determine if it is available
-1. The `store` closure is called when a file needs to be stored, with the [contextual data](#execution-context-data), configuration Map, and InputStream which will produce the log data
+1. The `store` closure is called when a file needs to be stored, with the [contextual data](#execution-context-data), configuration Map, and InputStream which will produce the log data.
+Additionally `length` and `lastModified` properties are in the closure binding, providing the file length, and last modification Date.
 2. The `retrieve` closure is called when a file needs to be retrieved, with the [contextual data](#execution-context-data), configuration Map, and OutputStream to write the log file content